- General Best Practices

-For example, if you are promoting your school's open house, direct them to the exact page on which they can register, not just your main open house page.
-Consider including more information on your landing about the Open House.
+For example, if you are promoting your school's virtual open house, direct them to the exact page on which they can register, not just your main admissions page.
 It's important to keep in mind that every person who clicks your ad might not be ready to register that very second, especially when you are reaching new audiences.
 Include what students will do, what parents will do, who they will meet, etc.

-So, this ad:
+For example, this ad:

-Linked to this page:
+Links to this page:

 ABOUT THE AUTHOR

-As Finalsite's Content Marketing Manager, Mia plans and executes a variety of inbound marketing and digital content strategies.
-As a former TV and news reporter, freelance cinematographer and certified inbound marketer, Mia specialises in helping schools find new ways to share their stories online through web design, social media, copywriting, photography and videography.
+As Finalsite's Director of Demand Generation, Mia plans and executes a variety of inbound marketing and digital content strategies.
+As a former TV and news reporter, freelance cinematographer and certified inbound marketer, Mia specializes in helping schools find new ways to share their stories online through web design, social media, copywriting, photography and videography.
 She is the author of numerous blogs, and Finalsite's popular eBook, The Website Redesign Playbook.

 - Social Media